swisspol/GCDWebServer/README.md

 NSString* websitePath = [[NSBundle mainBundle] pathForResource:@"Website" ofType:nil];

-// Add a default handler to serve static files (i.e. anything other than HTML files) [self addHandlerForBasePath:@"/" localPath:websitePath indexFilename:nil cacheAge:3600 allowRangeRequests:YES];
+// Add a default handler to serve static files (i.e. anything other than HTML files) [self addGETHandlerForBasePath:@"/" directoryPath:websitePath indexFilename:nil cacheAge:3600 allowRangeRequests:YES];

 // Add an override handler for all requests to "*.html" URLs to do the special HTML templatization [self addHandlerForMethod:@"GET"